 FAQs

-• Can a decorator modify function arguments?
-Yes, decorators can change arguments before passing them to the function.
+- Can a decorator modify function arguments?
+Yes, decorators can modify or log arguments before passing them to the function.

-• Can I apply multiple decorators to a single function?
-Yes, decorators can be stacked to combine behaviors.
+- Can I stack multiple decorators?
+Absolutely — decorators can be chained to combine behaviors.

-• Are decorators only used in functions?
-No, decorators can also be applied to classes.
+- Are decorators only for functions?
+No, they can also be applied to classes.

 Conclusion